Arrester Housing Design & Application

 Type 1:

-This is the porcelain-housed arrester where the housing provides the strength and also serves as protection against the environment.
-During assembly, end caps are attached to the porcelain and the metal oxide disks are inserted into the housing (see Fig. 1).
+Is the porcelain-housed arrester where the housing provides the strength and also serves as protection/seal against the environment.
+During assembly, end caps are attached to the porcelain and the metal oxide disks are inserted into the housing (Fig. 1).

 Type 2:

-Referred to as a hollow-core polymer-housed arrester, this design consists of a fiberglass tube that has a rubber material molded over its external surface.
-The end caps are attached to the fiberglass tube and the disks are inserted into the tube (see Fig. 2).
+Referred to as a hollow-core polymer-housed arrester, consists of a fiberglass tube that has a rubber material molded over its external surface.
+The end caps are attached to the fiberglass tube and the disks are inserted into the tube (Fig. 2).

 Figure of Porcelain-housed arrester - Design Type 1.
 Arrester Housing Design & Application